Solo Traveller’s Guide to Tangier: Morocco’s Northern Gateway

 Perched on the tip of northern Morocco, where the Atlantic Ocean meets the Mediterranean, Tangier has long been a crossroads of cultures.
 Once home to artists, writers and wanderers – from Paul Bowles to Henri Matisse – the city still buzzes with creativity and international flair.

 For solo travellers, Tangier offers a unique blend of Moroccan charm and Mediterranean ease.
-It’s calmer than Fes and Marrakech, relatively easy to navigate on foot, and home to friendly locals and a thriving expat community.
+After visiting the city numerous times, I find it to be calmer than Fes and Marrakech, relatively easy to navigate on foot, and home to friendly locals and a thriving expat community.

 It’s also a perfect first stop if you’re travelling from Spain, France or Italy via ferry.
 Tangier provides a soft landing into Moroccan culture before you venture off to places like Chefchaouen, Rabat and Casablanca.